 It’s a simple question, but Michael van Biema, the founder and chief investment officer of van Biema Value Partners, shows it’s not a simple answer.
 After studying the habits of some of the best and brightest value investors van Biema found a number of traits that were shared by some of the most notable value investors.

-Van Biema, who happens to be an award-winning hedge fund manager and author of Concentrated Investing: Strategies of the World’s Greatest Value Investors, recently shared his thoughts on what it takes to be a successful value investor with the Toronto Value Investment Conference.
+Van Biema, who happens to be an award-winning hedge fund manager and author of Concentrated Investing: Strategies of the World’s Greatest Value Investors, shared his thoughts with a Toronto audience in 2017 on what it takes to be a successful value investor.
 Here are 10 traits van Biema thinks you need in order to be a successful value investor.

 Profile of a value investor

 - Analytical ability alone does not constitute a really good investor.
 A lot of people don’t have the patience or temperament to really be investors.

 - You can’t teach temperament.
 Conscientious employment and a very good mind will outperform a brilliant mind that doesn’t know it’s own limits.
 As Warren Buffett said, “The good news is that to be a great investor you don’t have to have a terrific IQ.
 If you’ve got 160 IQ, sell 30 points to somebody else because you won’t need it in investing.
 What you need is the right temperament.
 You need to be able to detach yourself from the views of others or the opinions of others.”